-http://reports.weforum.org/global-risks-report-2020/shareable-infographics/
+&lt;sup>2 http://reports.weforum.org/global-risks-report-2020/shareable-infographics/

-The draft of the new 10-year strategy (Global Biodiversity Framework (GBF)), which the CBD signatories are currently negotiating, sets out global targets to be achieved by 2050, and action-based interim targets to be achieved by 2030.
+The draft of the new Biodiversity Strategy (Global Biodiversity Framework (GBF)), which the CBD signatories are negotiating, sets out global targets to be achieved by 2050, and action-based interim targets to be achieved by 2030.
 They are intended to reduce biodiversity loss while also meeting humanity's needs via sustainable usage and benefit sharing.
 They are also supposed to point out solutions and ways that biodiversity can be taken into consideration in other areas of societal development.
 All of this acknowledges the fact that protected areas are important, but that they alone will not be enough to end biodiversity loss.

 The CBD has resolved to design new targets that are both ambitious and realistic - a difficult task, and one that the signatories are now struggling with.
-At the latest, a decision on this will be taken at the 15th Conference of the Parties, which is likely to be held in autumn 2021.
+At the latest, a decision on this will be taken at the 15th Conference of the Parties, which is likely to be held in spring 2022.
 Active participation by all relevant stakeholders, especially indigenous people and local communities, is important to achieving the targets.
 However, it is not yet clear where the funding, capacity and technology needed to make the targets a reality will come from.

 KfW is supporting the German Federal Government in making its targets more ambitious and then putting them into practice.
 In 2008, Chancellor Angela Merkel agreed to provide an annual budget of EUR 500 million for the conservation of biodiversity from 2013 onwards.
-This agreement was kept.
-KfW now manages the disbursement of just over half of these funds.
+In the past, the BMZ has implemented an annual amount of EUR 400 million which was increased to EUR 600 million for 2021.
+KfW now manages the disbursement of about half of these funds.
 This publication provides an overview of how these funds are used and which specific projects and programmes they promote.